Internal Medicine at SKMCH&RC, Lahore

-The Division of Pulmonary / Chest Medicine at SKMCH&RC, Lahore is a part of the department of Internal Medicine and sees a wide variety of patients with cancerous as well as non-cancerous conditions including tuberculosis, Interstitial Lung diseases, Asthma, COPD, Bronchiectasis, pleural and infective lung diseases in immunocompetent as well as immunocompromised individuals.
-SKMCH&RC, Lahore offers a three-year dedicated fellowship training programme in Pulmonary/ Chest Medicine, recognized by the College of Physicians and Surgeons Pakistan (CPSP), which will lead to FCPS in Pulmonary/Chest Medicine.
+The Division of Pulmonary / Chest Medicine at SKMCH&RC, Lahore is a part of the Department of Internal Medicine and sees a wide variety of patients with cancerous as well as non-cancerous conditions including tuberculosis, Interstitial Lung diseases, Asthma, COPD, Bronchiectasis, pleural and infective lung diseases in immunocompetent as well as immunocompromised individuals.
+SKMCH&RC, Lahore offers a three-year dedicated fellowship training programme in Pulmonary/ Chest Medicine, recognised by the College of Physicians and Surgeons Pakistan (CPSP), which will lead to FCPS in Pulmonary/Chest Medicine.

-At the end of the program, fellows are expected to perform interventional procedures independently including flexible bronchoscopies with bronchial washings, endobronchial and transbronchial biopsies, endobronchial ultrasound examinations with fine-needle aspiration (EBUS -FNA), medical thoracoscopies with pleural biopsies, chest drain insertion (Seldinger and Trocar technique), thoracocentesis, and indwelling pleural catheter insertion.
+At the end of the programme, fellows are expected to perform interventional procedures independently including flexible bronchoscopies with bronchial washings, endobronchial and transbronchial biopsies, endobronchial ultrasound examinations with fine-needle aspiration (EBUS -FNA), medical thoracoscopies with pleural biopsies, chest drain insertion (Seldinger and Trocar technique), thoracocentesis, and indwelling pleural catheter insertion.
 In addition, they will get the experience to perform rigid bronchoscopies, tumour debulking using APC (Argon Plasma Coagulation), and tracheal/bronchial stent insertion under direct supervision.

 Fellowship in Endocrinology